open-telemetry/semantic-conventions/docs/attributes-registry/http.md

 Users MAY explicitly configure instrumentations to capture them even though it is not recommended.
 The attribute value MUST consist of either multiple header values as an array of strings or a single-item array containing a possibly comma-concatenated string, depending on the way the HTTP library provides access to headers.

-**[5]:** MUST NOT be populated when this is not supported by the HTTP server or HTTP client framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
+**[5]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.

 `http.request.method` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.